 Once relegated to the back of the gym, the rowing machine is experiencing a surge in popularity — so much so that there are now entire boutique studios devoted to it and its awesome total-body benefits.

 You’re not alone.
-The most important thing to remember is: “It’s about power, not speed,” says Melody Davi, rowing instructor at City Row in New York City.
+The most important thing to remember is: “It’s about power, not speed,” says Melody Davi, manager of instructor operations at SLT.
 If you walk out of a rowing class with a sore back, you’re doing it wrong, Davi says.

-Instead focus on using your lower-body powerhouse muscles — glutes, hamstrings, quads — to push yourself out and then gently glide back in.
+Instead, focus on using your lower-body powerhouse muscles — glutes, hamstrings, quads — to push yourself out and then gently glide back in.
 Before we dive into more technique, here are two terms that will help guide your workout:

-Strokes per minute: How many times you row (stroke) in 1 minute.
+This is how many times you row (stroke) in 1 minute.
 Keep this number at 30 or less, Davi says.
 Remember: It’s about power, not just flinging your body back and forth.

-1. Master leg isolations.
+1. Try leg isolations

-With your back straight and core engaged, push back using only legs, rolling through feet so they are flat when legs are extended.
-Keep arms extended throughout.
+With your back straight and core engaged, push back using only your legs, rolling through your feet so they’re flat when your legs are extended.
+Keep your arms extended throughout.

-2. Add arm isolations.
+2. Add arm isolations

-Hold the oar lightly (more on that below) and use upper back (not shoulders or biceps) to pull oar toward you.
-Engage the same muscles as you do for a push-up or bent-over row.
+Hold the oar lightly (more on that below) and use your upper back (not shoulders or biceps) to pull the oar toward you.
+Engage the same muscles as you do for a bent-over row.

-It's time to put everything together!
-With back straight, core engaged, and balls of feet firmly in straps, push back first with lower body then use upper back to pull hands toward chest.
-Next, release arms toward the base and bend knees so you glide back to starting position.
+With your back straight, core engaged, and balls of your feet firmly in the straps, push back first with the lower body, then use your upper back to pull hands toward your chest.
+Release your arms toward the base and bend your knees to glide back to starting position.
 Think: legs, arms, arms, legs.

-Another tip?
-Take one beat to push out and two beats to glide back, Davi says.
+Here’s another tip: Take one beat to push out and two beats to glide back, Davi says.
 In other words, your move back should be twice as fast as your return to starting position.

 This usually means you’re letting your shoulders do all the work.

-The Fix: Start with perfect posture.
+The fix: Start with perfect posture.

 Don’t decapitate yourself with the oar!
-Pulling the oar all the way up to your chin isn’t just bad form; it probably means you’re using more energy than what’s necessary, Davi says.
+Pulling the oar all the way up to your chin isn’t just bad form, it probably means you’re using more energy than what’s necessary, Davi says.

-The Fix: Bring oar to rest just below your chest.
+The fix: Bring oar to rest just below your chest.

-The Fix: Put the strap over your big toe joint.
+Another fix: Put the strap over your big toe joint.

-There's no need to wrap your thumbs around the oar or hang on as if it’s a pull-up bar.
+Hey there, let’s chill out.
+We know you’re excited, but there’s no need to wrap your thumbs around the oar or hang on as if it’s a pull-up bar.
 Chances are a grip like this will create unnecessary tension in your forearms.